Mediation in Personal Injury Cases: Is It Legally Binding?

 Attorneys prepare their clients for mediation, present opening statements, and negotiate with the opposing party.
 Experienced personal injury attorneys help their clients set realistic expectations for the mediation process and advise them on communicating effectively during the session.

-Our attorneys at Travis, Moore & Brann PLLP can assist you with your personal injury case and help you during the mediation process.
+Our attorneys at Travis, Moore & Brann PLLP can assist you with your personal injury case and help you during mediation.
 Our lawyers keep our clients informed through every stage of their cases.

 Why Have Mediation During a Lawsuit?

 Mediation is usually quicker and less expensive than going to trial.
-If one of the parties filed a lawsuit, an attempt at mediation can save money for both parties.
+If one of the parties files a lawsuit, an attempt at mediation can save money for both parties.

 Mediation is a voluntary, confidential process in which a mediator helps the disputing parties negotiate a mutually agreeable resolution to their legal dispute.
 The parties may decide to enter into mediation if they cannot reach an agreement and the case is headed for trial.